Kwakyoonshin/Kwakyoonshin.github.io/_posts/2021-12-29-[review] Structural Deep Network Embedding.md

-- Definition 2.
-(First-Order Proximity) The first-order proximity describes the pairwise proximity between vertexes.
-For any pair of vertexes, if si,j > 0, there exists positive first-order proximity between vi and vj .
-Otherwise, the first-order proximity between vi and vj is 0
+DEFINITION 2.
+(First-Order Proximity) The first-order proximity describes the pairwise proximity between vertexes.
+For any pair of vertexes, if si,j > 0, there exists positive first-order proximity between vi and vj .
+Otherwise, the first-order proximity between vi and vj is 0.

 vertexes간의  pairwise proximity(쌍별 유사도)가 first-order proximity이다.